yihozhang/cgo2026-hardboiled-artifact/README.md

 ### Support for schedules in AMX

-To check that our AMX schedule runs using Intel's Software Development Emulator,
+To check that our AMX schedule runs using Intel's Software Development Emulator:

-Build the AMX schedules
+Build the AMX schedules under the Halide root directory.
 ```
 cmake --build build --target \
     instrsel-benchmarks_matmul_vnni_1x1 \